plandes/deepnlp/doc/md/movie-example.md

 The Zensols [deep NLP] library supports word embeddings for [Glove], [Word2Vec], [fastText] and [BERT].
-The `embedding` section of the [configuration file] specifies which word vector models and layers that use them.
+The `embedding` section of the [glove resource library] specifies which word vector models and layers that use them.
 This defines the 6 billion token (400K vocab) 50 dimension [Glove] model with a [GloveWordEmbedModel] instance:
 ```ini